prividentity/PrivateIdentity-Oldd/Biometric-Acquisition.md

 ### Fingerprint Recognition

+_System under progress._

 #### How does it work?

+During enrollment, or initial capture of a subject’s fingerprint, each print is analyzed for the unique features and lines found on every individual’s fingers.
+The software app measures the distances and angles between these features and then uses an algorithm to turn this information into a unique numeric code.
+Comparing fingerprints then becomes a process of comparing codes.
+If the codes match, the prints match, and the subject is granted access.
+The algorithm is the same process for facial recognition, the image is processed, augmented, encrypted, transmitted to the server, and then the biometrics are discarded.

+When using a fingerprint to verify a subject's identity, the user will be asked to display their thumb for webcam image capture.
+A guided area will be displayed in the browser to cover the fingerprint region.
+Once the systems approves the quality of the image, features extracted from the fingerprint image will be sent to the system for enroll and predict.

 #### What are the requirements for a fingerprint enrollment?

 [Demonstration for a Fingerprint Enrollment](youtube.com)